marcguery/varif/README.md

 ## Automatic translation

-When the variant is inside a CDS, `varif` will predict the new CDS sequence affected by the variant by replacing the reference sequence by the mutation.
+When the variant is inside a CDS, `varif` will predict the new CDS sequence affected by the variant by replacing the reference sequence (without bases from intronic regions) by the mutation.
 However, knowing where to start the CDS can be difficult in the case of a mutation affecting the very first codon of the CDS.
 In that matter, several further modifications are added to produce the most biologically relevant CDS:

 - When the mutated sequence is shorter than the reference sequence:
   - If the very first bases of the initial CDS are not recovered after adding the mutation, bases are added from the upstream sequence to lead to a mutated CDS of the same size than the initial one
   - Otherwise, bases from the downstream sequence are added to match the initial CDS size
 - When the mutated sequence is longer than the reference sequence:
   - Bases located in the upstream region of the CDS are not included in the mutated CDS
   - All other bases from the mutation are kept (including those from the downstream region) and bases from the downstream sequence after the mutation are added to make the length of the mutated CDS a multiple of 3

+Finally, reference bases located within introns are removed before being replaced by the mutated sequence.
+For now, as no base from mutated sequence are removed, it is possible that bases which are actually part of an intron are included in the mutated CDS.

 Amino acids affected by the reference and alternate sequence are obtained by translating the initial and mutated CDS respectively.
 Additional codons can be added in a chosen window with `--prot-window-before` and `--prot-window-after` options; limited to the first and last codon (or when a stop codon is obtained).
 The position of the codon is then calculated from their rank from the beginning of the initial and mutated CDS and shown in the AAref and AAalt columns of the CSV file.
 The codon positions are associated with the total number of codons in each CDS, including the stop codon.